seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

     pattern disagree, the pattern is replaced by one that reads the same under both — `'**.md'` over `'**/*.md'` — because closing an ambiguity is a real gain even when the behaviour does not move.
-A `paths-ignore` list with no `paths` allow-list beside it still fires on every path nobody thought to name, which remains the shape in `main.yml` and is a separate, open matter.
+A `paths-ignore` list with no `paths` allow-list beside it still fires on every path nobody thought to name; that was `main.yml`'s shape until TZ-23 replaced it with an allow-list of two literal paths, and the literals are deliberate — a glob is a hypothesis about a third party's matcher, two exact strings compare equal or they do not.
 53. **A control is not wired until the trigger that reaches it has been measured.**
     Inv.
 37 says a bench outside the gate is not a control; this says a bench inside the gate is not one either while the trigger excludes the commits that would exercise it.